Build a Homelab server using an old laptop

 # options i915 enable_guc=3

-Note: The purpose of this configuration line is to enable Intel graphics card’s GuC (Graphics MicroController) and HuC (HuC MicroController) hardware acceleration features.
+Note: This line of configuration is used to enable the GuC (Graphics MicroController) and HuC (HuC MicroController) hardware acceleration functions of Intel graphics cards.

-However, it conflicts with GVT-g, preventing Finiu from calling the integrated graphics, so it needs to be commented out, and then the virtual machine restarted.
+However, it conflicts with GVT-g, preventing Feiniu from using the iGPU, so it needs to be commented out, then restart the virtual machine.

 Apply changes: